microsoft/DirectX-Specs/d3d/BackgroundProcessing.md

 **ALLOW_INTRUSIVE_MEASUREMENTS** hints that the driver should prioritize richness and completeness of instrumentation over avoiding glitches, because the rendering currently taking place is being done specifically for training purposes and does not need to execute with usual smooth performance.
 This kind of heavy-weight profiling will be used by analysis tools such as PIX.
 It could also be used by benchmarks to warm the optimization state before taking their actual performance measurements, or directly by games at appropriate times (eg. pre-training the driver by rendering invisible content behind a menu).

 **DISABLE_BACKGROUND_WORK** prevents the execution of background processing tasks.
-When this flag is first turned on, any already-in-progress tasks will be allowed to run to completion.
-Tasks that the UMD has submitted but which have not yet started running will be cancelled, and any calls to QueueProcssingWorkCB while already in this state will result in the cancel callback being immediately invoked.
+When this flag is first turned on, all submitted tasks will be allowed to run to completion.
+Any calls to QueueProcssingWorkCB while already in this state will result in the cancel callback being immediately invoked before returning.

 Of course the UMD may choose to skip task submission entirely while in the disabled state, but if it does submit work, the runtime will cancel rather than just failing the submit operation, in order to avoid the UMD having to bother synchronizing between work submission and mode changes.